 How Much Can I Make as a Federal Security Agent?

-A federal security officer salary is usually higher than the national average.
+A federal security officer’s salary is usually higher than the national average.
 Private businesses have a reduced budget for security guards and have less stringent job requirements.
 Security guards and gaming surveillance officers have a national average pay rate of $28,530.
 Security guard jobs for private companies will have less experience and education requirements than federal security officer jobs.
 A federal security guard salary has a higher median of $34,490 per year.
 Federal security officer salary averages for special investigators can exceed $60,000 annually.

 Additional compensation for federal security jobs includes recruitment and relocation bonuses.
-On average, the government may pay up to 25 percent of a salary to cover the costs of move to a new area for an agent.
+On average, the government may pay up to 25 percent of a salary to cover the costs of moving to a new area for an agent.
 Also, 25 percent of a newly hired agent’s base pay may be given for security positions that are not easily filled.

 Are There Government Security Jobs Overseas?

 In over 140 countries, federal employees are posted at government agencies.
 Agencies such as the Department of Defense and the State Department send thousands of workers to manage international affairs.
-Currently, there is close to 100,000 federal workers at international postings.
+Currently, there are close to 100,000 federal workers at international postings.
 Government security jobs overseas are available.
-International security jobs may be on a contractual basis or a permanent position.
+Additionally, international security jobs may be on a contractual basis or a permanent position.
 Common government security jobs overseas are postings at United States embassies.
 Security guards at United States embassies will be in charge of screening all visitors and will perform checks similar to the TSA.
 Entry management is critical for security guards at embassies with most individuals needing an appointment to be permitted to the building.

 Another type of security position overseas is a posting with the U.S. Department of State as a diplomatic security agent.
 Diplomatic security agents are responsible for protecting Foreign Service personnel and properties.
 The agent will manage security processes and coordinate efforts with other members of a security team.
 In addition, they will be responsible for conducting background checks and safeguarding national intelligence.